NLog/NLog.DiagnosticSource/README.md

 - Duration : Duration of the operation
 - Baggage : Collection of key/value pairs that are passed to children of this Activity
 - Tags : Collection of key/value pairs that are NOT passed to children of this Activity
+- Events : Events attached to this activity
+- CustomProperty : Custom property assigned to this activity.
+Must be used together with Item-option
 - ParentId : Activity's Parent ID
 - ParentSpanId : Activity's Parent SpanID
 - RootId : Root ID of this Activity
 - TraceState : W3C tracestate header
 - ActivityTraceFlags : See System.Diagnostics.ActivityTraceFlags for activity (defined by the W3C ID specification)
+- SourceName : Name of the activity source associated with this activity
+- SourceVersion : Version of the activity source associated with this activity
+- ActivityKind : Relationship kind between the activity, its parents, and its children